 13) Circuit Breakers:

 A circuit breaker is a mechanical switching device which is operated automatically.
-Circuit breaker is used to protect an electrical circuit from damage caused by short circuit over load.
-The basic function of circuit breaker is to interrupt current flow and detect a fault condition.
+A circuit breaker is used to protect an electrical circuit from damage caused by short circuit overload.
+The basic function of the circuit breaker is to interrupt the current flow and detect a fault condition.
 It consists of two contacts such as moving and fixed contact.
 Moving contact is used to make and break the circuit using stored energies in the form of spring or compressed air.
 Fixed contact includes a spring which holds the moving contact after closing.
 Circuit breakers consist of two coils, closing and tripping coil.
 Where closing coil is used to close the circuit and tripping coil is used to trip the circuit.

 Thus, these are some of the basic electrical components used in implementing various electrical projects and device or appliances.
 We hope that you might have got satisfied with this article and believe that you have got an idea about the electrical components.
 Apart from this, if you have any queries regarding testing these components in a practical circuit and their assembling procedures, you can comment below.

 - Inductor with symbol by blogspot